My Main Page with Links to My Other

 For teens, school is often a

-Hine explains that the small differences in lifetime income among high school
+Hine explains: the small differences in lifetime income among high school

-drop outs and high school graduates is due to employer unwillingness to hire
+drop outs and high school graduates are due to employer unwillingness to hire

 Delivering an absorbing